Inovio Pharmaceuticals Inc. (INO) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for INO is $1.40, which is $0.44 above the current market price.
-The public float for INO is 245.68M, and currently, shorts hold a 16.09% of that float.
-The average trading volume for INO on March 27, 2023 was 4.49M shares.
+The average price recommended by analysts for Inovio Pharmaceuticals Inc. (INO) is $1.40, which is $0.58 above the current market price.
+The public float for INO is 245.68M and currently, short sellers hold a 16.09% of that float.
+On April 03, 2023, INO’s average trading volume was 4.48M shares.

 INO’s Market Performance